-A significant portion of the Group's lending growth was funded by growth in customer deposits.
+The Group has maintained conservative business settings, with a significant portion of the Group's lending growth funded by growth in high quality retail customer deposits.
 Customer deposits now constitute 63% of the Group's funding base.

 Wholesale funding levels remained stable in the current half, and while the cost of issuing new wholesale funding has recently abated, domestic deposit costs continue to increase and maintain pressure on Group margins.